 A blowing over 80 investigation is usually initiated following a suspicion of impaired driving at a routine police stop, at the scene of an accident, at a check-stop, after a driver is pulled over or pursued, or following a report or complaint from an alleged witness.

 The police have the right to ask you to perform a physical sobriety test at the roadside.
 The officer will likely also ask you to provide a breath sample by blowing into a handheld breathalyzer.
 This test is mandatory in Canada for all drivers regardless of why you were initially stopped.
-If you deny the officer’s request, you will likely be charged with section 320.15 of the Code, failure or refusal to comply with demand.
+If you deny the officer’s request, you will likely be charged with section 320.15 of the Code, failure or refusal to comply with a demand.
 Please see here for more information regarding this offence.

 As previously mentioned, you do not need to be driving to be investigated for blowing over 80.
 If an officer suspects that you’ve driven impaired within the past 2 hours, they can ask you to provide a breath sample.

-At the roadside, if you blow over, or refuse to blow, you will be arrested and taken to a police detachment for processing.
+At roadside, if you blow over, or refuse to blow, you will be arrested and taken to a police detachment for processing.
 Once at the detachment, if you failed the roadside breathalyzer test, you will be required to provide two further samples in a breathalyzer that measures your exact blood alcohol concentration.
 If the lower of the samples show a number equal to or over 80 mg of alcohol in 100 mL of blood, you will be charged with blowing over 80.

 For most impaired driving charges, it is not unusual for police to release you at the scene.
 Police will provide you with an Appearance Notice document outlining your charges, and any appearances you must make.

 If the police feel that your circumstances require more onerous conditions they may require you to sign an Undertaking.

 This document will outline your charges and include any specific conditions you must follow, including being prohibited from:

 - Staying out beyond a certain time (i.e. curfew).